 Fair play and respect are the backbone of any successful amateur sports program.
 In order for a positive environment to be created, it is imperative that all participants and spectators have respect for all players, coaches, officials, administrators, spectators and the sport of hockey.
 Hockey is a game demanding high levels of concentration and skill.
 Taunting or unsportsmanlike conduct directed at opponents or officials will not be tolerated.

-In Body Contact categories, legal body contact shall be allowed and players allowed to compete using proper body position skills.
+In Competitive Contact categories, legal competitive contact shall be allowed and players allowed to compete using proper body position skills.
 However, any deliberate body checks shall be penalized accordingly.
-If a body check is delivered for the purpose of intimidation, a major penalty should be assessed to the offending player.
+If a body check is delivered for the purpose of intimidation, punishment or to a vulnerable or defenseless opponent, a major plus game misconduct penalty should be assessed to the offending player.

-In Body Checking categories, the purpose of the check shall be to separate the opponent from the puck and officials should strictly penalize any illegal actions such as boarding, charging and a late avoidable body check to a player who is no longer in possession and control of the puck.
+In Body Checking categories, the primary focus of the check shall be to gain possession of the puck and officials should strictly penalize any illegal actions such as boarding, charging, cross checking, and a late body check to a player who is no longer in control of the puck.

 Officials should be diligent and confident when officiating the sport.
 Each official should enforce all playing rules fairly and respectfully with the safety of the players and the best interest of the game in mind.
 Players must be held accountable for dangerous and illegal actions with the proper enforcement of the rules at all times.

 Spectators are encouraged to support their teams while showing respect for all players, coaches, officials and other spectators.